JayO-1/system-design-101/README.md

   <i>Geohashing - we assign a unique binary number to each region/subregion</i>
 </p>

 We then hash this value to a base32 string representation of the cell.
-This approach is very powerful, as it ensures that cells that are next to each other will have the same prefix, and that since longer hash values = a deeper sub-region, there is a relationship between the length of the hash value and the size of the cell!
+This approach is very powerful, as it ensures that cells that are next to each other will have the same prefix and that since longer hash values = a deeper sub-region, there is a relationship between the length of the hash value and the size of the cell!

 <p align="center">
   <img src="images/geohashing binary to hash.png" width=700>